7:00AM to 5:00PM

 Next, you’ll have to determine the ideal material for the replacement unit.
 Like other plumbing fixtures, bathtubs are available in various materials, each with advantages and disadvantages.

-While purchasing a bathtub, keep in mind that its drain should be on the same side as the plumbing in your bathroom, ensuring you don’t have to replumb the unit for the installation.
+While purchasing a bathtub, keep in mind that the bathtub drain assembly or location of drain hole should be on the same side as the plumbing in your bathroom, depending on your settings, ensuring you don’t have to replumb the unit for the installation.

 The rule of thumb in this regard is to buy a tub of the same size as the existing one.
 That’s because even for a difference of as little as ¼ inch, you may have to adjust the walls to ensure the replacement tub fits perfectly.